-- Invest in a project management tool ‒ tools like Zoho Projects and GanttPro can help organize your projects better and streamline your communication with clients, promoting transparency and encouraging healthy collaboration.
+- Invest in a client management tool ‒ tools like Zoho Projects and GanttPro can help organize your projects better and streamline your communication with clients, promoting transparency and encouraging healthy collaboration.

 - Decide on the “ideal client” criteria ‒ consider your target audience, niche, personal beliefs, and values when making a list.

 - Create a solid contract ‒ include all the important elements, such as the scope of work, project timeline, payment obligations, and a termination clause.
 Make sure you’re on the same page with the customer before signing the contract.

 - Look out for any red flags ‒ always trust your instinct when meeting new clients.
 If they don’t respect your values before signing the contract, chances are they will act the same way in the future.